syncfusion-content/wpf-docs/wpf/Radial-Gauge/Scales.md

 ## Setting multiple scales for circular gauge

 You can add multiple scales to the same circular gauge and customize all the scales in a [`Scales`](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Gauge.CircularGauge.html#Syncfusion_Windows_Gauge_CircularGauge_Scales) collection.
+Size of the circular gauge can be decided using the [`SpacingMargin`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Gauges.SfCircularGauge.html#Syncfusion_UI_Xaml_Gauges_SfCircularGauge_SpacingMargin) property and it ranges from 0.1 to 1.

 {% tabs %}